Tree of Life Web Project

-The Tree of Life Web Project is an Internet project providing information about the diversity and phylogeny of life on Earth.
+The Tree of Life Web Project (ToL) is an Internet project providing information about the diversity and phylogeny of life on Earth.

 This collaborative peer reviewed project began in 1995, and is written by biologists from around the world.
-The site has not been updated since 2011, however the pages are still accessible.
+The site has not been updated since 2011.
+The servers stopped responding to requests in November, 2025, but the project's maintainer hopes to have it restored as a set of static pages at some point in the future.

 The pages are linked hierarchically, in the form of the branching evolutionary tree of life, organized cladistically.
 Each page contains information about one particular group of organisms and is organized according to a branched tree-like form, thus showing hypothetical relationships between different groups of organisms.

 In 2009 the project ran into funding problems from the University of Arizona.
 Pages and Treehouses submitted took a considerably longer time to be approved as they were being reviewed by a small group of volunteers, and apparently, around 2011, all activities ended.

 History

 The idea of this project started in the late 1980s.
 David Maddison was working on a computer program MacClade during his PhD research.
-This is an application that give insight into species' phylogenetic trees.
+This is an application that gives insight into species' phylogenetic trees.
 He wanted to extend this program with a feature that allowed the user to browse through phylogenetic trees and zoom into other lower or higher taxa.

 Hence, this association was not unique in a stand-alone application.
 The researchers came up with the idea to export the application into the World Wide Web and this was realized in 1995.
 From 1996 to 2011, over 300 biologists from around the globe added taxa web pages into the phylogeny browser.